ChainSafe/engineering-handbook/docs/3_development/2_tech-stack/go.md

 ### Linting continuous integration

-For your CI, you should have lint Github job.
+For your CI, you should have lint GitHub job.
 For example:

 ```yml title=".github/workflows/lint.yaml"
 on: